Spondylosis: Cause, Classification and Treatment Options without Surgery

 The medical term Spondylosis is descriptive of degenerative disorder of the vertebra.
 Almost anyone can develop spondylosis (spondylotic changes) as they grow older.
 However, several predisposing risk factors increase the possibility of some individuals developing spondylotic changes.
 The most common risk factors associated with this condition include obesity, traumatic injury, and participation in high impact sports, as well as genetic factors.
 Despite this, the natural aging process is still considered the primary risk factor for symptoms of spondylosis.

 With time, the spinal soft tissues, which are composed of cartilage, spinal discs, ligaments, muscles, and tendons, deteriorate due to normal wear and tear.
 The spinal soft tissue components have a high water composition.
 Spondylosis leads to the dehydration of spinal soft tissue components such as spinal discs and cartilages.
 This dehydration increases the chance of exposed bones rubbing against each other, leading to symptoms such as pain.
-Pain resulting from wear and tear is frequently due to bone spurs in affected individuals.
+Pain resulting from wear and tear is often due to bone spurs in affected individuals.
 Furthermore, deterioration of the spinal soft tissue can cause the tendons, muscles, and ligaments to become thicker and stiffer.
 Spinal deterioration in individuals above the age of 40 years can easily be observed in X-ray, MRI, and CT scans.
 To date, the best means of assessing the impact of spondylotic changes is through the MRI (magnetic resonance imaging).

 Slipped Disc, Degeneration and Bone Spurs Impacting Spinal Segment

 The spine is made up of 33 vertebrae.
 The coming together of the first 24 vertebrae (spinal bones) forms the three (3) spine regions, which are lumbar (lower back), thoracic (mid back), and cervical (neck).
 The remaining nine segments form the coccygeal and sacral regions of the spine.
 The most common areas of the spine that are affected by spondylosis are the lumbar (lower back), thoracic (mid back), and cervical (neck).
-With this, spondylosis classification is in most cases done by the location.
+With this, spondylosis classification is usually done by the location.

-Cervical spondylosis affects the cervical vertebrae (C1-C7), which form the neck region; it is the most common location for spondylosis in the spine.
+Cervical spondylosis affects the cervical vertebrae (C1-C7), which form the neck region; it is the most common site for spondylosis in the spine.
 The cervical spine (the neck) has a tremendous range of motion and mobility.
 These factors and the fact that it bears the weight of the head predisposes the neck to spondylosis at greater levels than the lumbar (lower back) region of the spine.
 Additionally, our modern gadgets and handheld electronic devices are the main culprits for increased risk factors in the development of this degenerative condition in the neck.

 Spondylosis should not be confused with spondylitis.
 While spondylosis refers to degenerative changes resulting from arthritis and spinal disc issues, spondylitis is descriptive of an inflammatory type of arthritic changes, such as ankylosing spondylitis.